Skip to content

 Mayfair Hotels & Resorts Listed by sinobi Ransomware Group

 On February 19, 2026, Mayfair Hotels & Resorts appeared on the leak site of the sinobi ransomware group.
-The Indian luxury hospitality chain, which operates more than 17 premium properties, had internal files exfiltrated during a ransomware attack.
+The Indian luxury hospitality chain, which operates more than 17 premium properties, is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of people affected remains unknown, any guest, employee, or vendor whose personal information passed through the company’s systems could now be exposed.

 Why This Matters for You and Your Family